Lesssonet/rsschool-cv/cv.md

 - Telegram: @baymi423
 - Discord: lesssonet
 ## About Myself
-My goal is to reach end of the course.
-I wanna learn to code.
-I'm resposible person and really love planning everything.
-I didn't code since University.
-Work as a moderator in game dev studio.
+My goal is to complete the course.
+I want to learn how to code.
+I am a responsible person and I really love planning everything.
+I haven’t coded since university.
+I currently work as a moderator in a game development studio.
 ## Skills
-HTML, CSS, JS, GIT
+HTML, CSS, JS, Git
 ## Codewars task

->You are given two sorted arrays that contain only integers.
+> You are given two sorted arrays that contain only integers.
 These arrays may be sorted in either ascending or descending order.
 Your task is to merge them into a single array, ensuring that:
-The resulting array is sorted in ascending order.
+> - The resulting array is sorted in ascending order.
-Any duplicate values are removed, so each integer appears only once.
+> - Any duplicate values are removed, so each integer appears only once.
-If both input arrays are empty, return an empty array.
+> - If both input arrays are empty, return an empty array.
  ```
  mergeArrays(arr1, arr2) {
   let arrSorted = arr1.concat(arr2).sort((a,b)=>a-b);